 - Provide an environment that is inclusive and supportive of research and other staff development

 - Provide high quality supervision, mentorship and training for HPRU staff and students

-- Provide research training and development opportunities for PHE staff
+- Provide research training and development opportunities for UKHSA staff

 - Improve skills in Knowledge Mobilisation and Patient and Public Involvement and Engagement